symbolichealth/jarvis/README.md

-# jarvis
+# Jarvis
-Jarvis is an LLM powered personal assistant
+Jarvis is an LLM powered personal assistant.